cerb/cerb.github.io/_packages/slack-bot.md

 Click the **Simulate** button.

-You should see a JSON response with fields from your linked Facebook page.
+You should see a JSON response about the sent message.

 <div class="cerb-screenshot">
 <img src="/assets/images/packages/slack-bot/simulator.png" class="screenshot">